ADM-3A: ADM-3A

 In 1976, the ADM-3A was introduced.
 The ADM-3A added support for control codes to move the cursor around on the screen, and directly position the cursor at any point in the display.
-It did not, however, support “clear to end of line” or “clear to end of screen”, or other more advanced codes that appeared in later terminals, such as the VT52 and VT100.
+It does not, however, support “clear to end of line” or “clear to end of screen”, or other more advanced codes that appeared in later terminals, such as the VT52 and VT100.

-The ADM-3A's overall setup was controlled by 20 DIP switches under the nameplate at the front of the machine, beside the keyboard, including setting speed from 75 to 19,200 baud.
-The advanced configuration options allowed split speed connection, sending at one rate, and receiving at another.
+The ADM-3A's overall setup is controlled by 20 DIP switches under the nameplate at the front of the machine, beside the keyboard, including setting speed from 75 to 19,200 baud.
+The advanced configuration options allows split speed connection, sending at one rate, and receiving at another.
+Like the ADM-3 before it, the ADM-3A was offered as a kit.
+It was $200 less than an assembled unit.

 Hardware

-The 5×7 dot matrix characters were displayed in amber, green, or white phosphor on black (the cursor was 7×9).
-The keyboard had 59 keys.
-The 12-inch monochrome CRT was mounted in the top half of the case, which was hinged in the back and opened like a clamshell.
+The 5×7 dot matrix characters are displayed in amber, green, or white phosphor on black (the cursor is 7×9).
+The keyboard has 59 keys.
+The 12-inch monochrome CRT is mounted in the top half of the case, which is hinged in the back and opens like a clamshell.
 The CRT was typically made by Ball Brothers.

-Unlike later terminals, such as the VT100, the ADM-3A did not use a microprocessor in its implementation, but instead used TTL.
-It did, however, use RAM chips, rather than the Circulating Memory used by earlier terminals, such as the Datapoint 3300.
+Unlike later terminals, such as the VT100, the ADM-3A does not use a microprocessor in its implementation, but instead uses TTL.
+It does, however, use RAM chips, rather than the circulating memory used by earlier terminals, such as the Datapoint 3300.